oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/tools.md

 `createDomain` tool creates a new domain based on a simple model, and `updateDomain` (and `deployApps`) uses the same model concept to update an existing domain (preserving the same domain encryption key).
-The `deployApps` tool is very similar to the updateDomain tool, but limits what can be updated to application related configuration attributes such as data sources and application archives.
+The `deployApps` tool is very similar to the `updateDomain` tool, but limits what can be updated to application-related configuration attributes such as data sources and application archives.
 The model used by these tools is a sparse set of attributes needed to create or update the domain.
 A model can be as sparse as providing only the WebLogic Server administrative password, although not very